-We'll send statements by post or, if you're registered for Online or Mobile Banking, we'll provide statements online or through the app unless you ask for them on paper.
+We'll send statements by post or, if you're registered for Mobile or Online Banking, we'll provide statements online or through the app unless you ask for them on paper.
 We'll also send statements by post if they aren't available online or through the app.